munificent/magpie/doc/site/markdown/language/flow-control.markdown

 Since Magpie does not have statements, even flow control structures are expressions and return values.
 An `if` expression returns the value of the `then` expression if the condition was true, or the `else` expression if false.
 If there is no `else` block and the condition was false, it returns `nothing`.

     :::magpie
-    print(if true then "yes" else "no") // prints "yes"
+    print(if true then "yes" else "no") // Prints "yes".

 (This also means that Magpie has no need for a C-style ternary operator. `if` *is* the ternary operator.)